+Diagnostic or medical imaging is a powerful tool to help doctors diagnose a condition and plan treatment.
 Patient comfort and medical needs are our top priorities.
-Hospital inpatients have private waiting areas for their comfort, and procedure rooms are large and gently lighted, with adequate space for physician and staff workstations.
 We provide extraordinary speed and quality in diagnostic medical imaging with leading-edge imaging equipment.

 Fluoroscopic radiology uses contrast to help physicians and radiologists visualize joints, organs and even blood passing through veins.

 The magnetic resonance imaging (MRI) machine uses a high-powered magnet and radio waves to create accurate and detailed images to help diagnose problems affecting the spinal cord and brain, or monitor the progress of treatment for disease.
-Because MRI can see through bone and clearly define soft tissue, it can be used to make a diagnosis in some areas X-rays cannot.
+Learn more about MRI.

 Using high-energy photons, X-rays produce still images of the body to help physicians diagnose abnormalities.